Green-winged orchid Orchis morio

 |Best Time to See||May|

-The harlequin of orchids, found flowering in meadows in late spring.
+The harlequin of orchids, it flowers in meadows in late spring.

 Its Latin name, morio, means 'fool' and refers to the jester-like motley of its green and purple flowers.